Insurance Coverage of Wheelchairs, Power Wheelchairs and Scooters

 Medicare Supplemental Plans

-Medicaid does pay for both wheelchairs and power wheelchairs or scooters, but how it does is largely dependent on where the individual who requires the wheelchair lives: in a nursing home, in assisted living or at home.
-For persons who reside in Medicaid funded nursing homes, usually the wheelchair or powered wheelchair is provided to them when the nursing home staff recognizes the need.
+Medicaid does pay for both wheelchairs and power wheelchairs or scooters.
+But how it does is largely dependent on where the individual who requires the wheelchair lives: in a nursing home, in assisted living or at home.
+For persons who live in Medicaid funded nursing homes, usually the wheelchair or powered wheelchair is provided to them when the nursing home staff recognizes the need.

 Financial Assistance Programs for Wheelchairs and Scooters

 Unfortunately, it is nearly impossible to provide a definitive answer to the question of whether the VA will pay for a power wheelchair or a manual one for any one specific person.
-Certainly both scooters and arm-powered chairs are covered benefits for some veterans, but there are many factors that determine what type of wheelchair and how much of the cost is covered.
-These factors include, but are not limited to, the type of disability, whether or not one's disability is related to one's military service, and one's personal financial resources.
+Certainly both scooters and arm-powered chairs are covered benefits for some veterans.
+But there are many factors that determine what type of wheelchair and how much of the cost is covered.
+These factors include, but are not limited to, the type of disability, whether one’s disability is related to one’s military service, and one’s personal financial resources.

 It is best to contact the VA directly to determine if a wheelchair, powered or otherwise, is a covered benefit for the veteran who requires assistance.